Windows Phone: Bluetooth

 Windows Phone BTF support is available from Windows Phone 7.8, but is limited to the transferring of pictures, music and videos via a 'Bluetooth Share' app.

 Feature additions

-Microsoft keeps a site where people can submit and vote on features they would like to see added to Windows Phone.
+Microsoft kept a site where people can submit and vote on features they would like to see added to Windows Phone.

 Store

 The Windows Phone Store was used to digitally distribute music, video content, podcasts, and third-party applications to Windows Phone handsets.
 The store was accessible using the Zune Software client or the Windows Phone Store hub on devices (though videos were not downloadable through the store hub and must be downloaded and synced through the Zune software).
 The Store was managed by Microsoft, which included an approval process.
 As of March 2012, the Windows Phone Store was available in 54 countries.

 Music and videos

 Xbox Music offered approximately 50 million songs up to 320 kbit/s in DRM-free MP3 format from the big four music groups (EMI, Warner Music Group, Sony BMG and Universal Music Group), as well as smaller music labels.
 Xbox Video offered HD movies from Paramount, Universal, Warner Brothers, and other studios and plus television shows from popular television networks.

 Microsoft offered the Xbox Music Pass music subscription service, which allowed subscribers to download an unlimited number of songs for as long as their subscription was active and play them on current Microsoft devices.